m-sureshraj/thoughts/override-lambda-handler/post.md

 It then executes the original Lambda runtime startup command with all the original parameters passed to it.
 (e.g., `exec "$@"`  → `/var/lang/bin/node --expose-gc …`)

-Lastly, here’s the code that both functions share.
+Lastly, here’s the code that both handlers share.
 The response returns the current value of the `_HANDLER` environment variable.
 This confirms which function was executed.

 ```javascript